-- Call your doctor right away if you have a painful erection (hard penis) or an erection that lasts for longer than 4 hours.
-This may happen even when you are not having sex.
-If this is not treated right away, it may lead to lasting sex problems and you may not be able to have sex.
+- Call your child’s doctor right away if your child gets a painful erection (hard penis) or gets an erection that lasts for longer than 4 hours.
+If this is not treated right away, it may lead to lasting sex problems and your child may not be able to have sex in the future.

-- Feeling tired or weak.
+- Feeling dizzy, sleepy, tired, or weak.

-- Take a missed dose as soon as you think about it.
+- Give a missed dose as soon as you think about it.

-- If it is close to the time for your next dose, skip the missed dose and go back to your normal time.
+- If it is close to the time for your child’s next dose, skip the missed dose and go back to your child’s normal time.

-- Do not take 2 doses at the same time or extra doses.
+- Do not give 2 doses at the same time or extra doses.

-- Store in a dry place.
+- Store at room temperature in a dry place.
 Do not store in a bathroom.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

-- If your symptoms or health problems do not get better or if they become worse, call your doctor.
+- If your child’s symptoms or health problems do not get better or if they become worse, call your child’s doctor.

-- Do not share your drugs with others and do not take anyone else’s drugs.
+- Do not share your child’s drug with others and do not give anyone else’s drug to your child.

 - Some drugs may have another patient information leaflet.
-If you have any questions about this drug, please talk with your doctor, pharmacist, or other health care provider.
+If you have any questions about this drug, please talk with your doctor, nurse, pharmacist, or other health care provider.